 Validation can take many shapes during the computer system life cycle, depending on whether it is a new implementation or an upgrade to an existing system.
 For new systems that the user hopes can solve a current problem, validation happens from the ground up.
 For an existing system that needs an upgrade or is expanding the scope of its intended use, the need is to keep the system in a validated state by testing the new capabilities before releasing them into production use.
 The validation process ends when a system is retired and its data are successfully migrated to a new system or archived.
 The figure below shows how validation supports the project life cycle.

-Your validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
+Your CDS or LIMS validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
 Once you’ve assessed the As-Is state of your system, the validation master plan encompasses all the other steps you’ll take to ensure your system is validated in its current state and fit for its intended use.

 It is critical to ensure that your requirements and specifications are well defined and approved before validating the computer system.
 The validation V-Model is commonly used to visualize the relationship between requirements and specifications and the testing performed on them (see diagram below).
 Qualification testing (down the right side of the V) is designed based on your intended use and the functionality required to meet that use (represented down the left side of the V).